solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 performance and reliability.
 Identify the signs of failure.
 See [Azure Monitor Pricing].

-## Monitoring database operations

-TODO
+## Application monitoring

+Once you have deployed your application, you will want to ensure the uptime, manage performance, and understand usage patterns.
+[Application Insights] is a feature of Azure Monitor that provides extensible application performance management (APM) and monitoring for live web apps.

+It supports a wide variety of platforms, including .NET, Node.js, Java, and Python.
+Application monitoring is very flexible.
+Apps hosted on-premises, hybrid, or on any public cloud can take advantage of this powerful monitoring tool.

+Using Application Insights: - Install a small instrumentation package (SDK) in your app - Or enable Application Insights by using the Application Insights agent.

+![][39]

+Instrumentation monitors your app and directs the telemetry data to an Application Insights resource by using a unique instrumentation key.

+Example steps to configure WordPress monitoring:

+-   Install Application Insights plugin from WordPress Plugins

+-   Create Application Insights

+-   Copy the Instrumentation Key from created Application Insights

+-   Then go to **Settings** and Application Insights inside WordPress, and add the key there.

+-   Access the website and look for details

+> ![Tip] **Tip:** [Connection Strings] are recommended over
+> instrumentation keys.

+The free allowance is large enough to cover development, and publishing an app for a small number of users.
+You can set a cap to prevent more than a specified amount of data from being processed.
+Larger volumes of telemetry are charged by the Gb.
+[Manage usage and costs for Application Insights] ## Monitoring database operations

+Log data collected by Azure Monitor can be analyzed with queries to quickly retrieve, consolidate, and analyze collected data.
+Create and test queries using Log Analytics in the Azure portal.
 Once metric data is flowing, use the [Kusto Query Language (KQL)] query language to query the various log information.
 Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here][40] or the [Get started with log queries in Azure Monitor] page.

 For example, to get the memory usage of the Azure Database for MySQL: